Top 10 Most Common Payroll Mistakes/Errors And How To Avoid Them

 • Audit employee classifications on a regular basis

-• Get professional automated payroll system from legal experts if status is unclear
+• Get professional payroll advice from legal experts if status is unclear

 • Use IRS Form SS-8 to confirm a worker’s proper classification